Bufflehead

 The bufflehead (Bucephala albeola) is a small sea duck of the genus Bucephala, the goldeneyes.
+It breeds in Alaska and Canada and migrates in winter to southern North America.
 This species was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Anas albeola.

-The genus name is derived from ancient Greek boukephalos, "bullheaded", from bous, "bull", and kephale, "head", a reference to the oddly bulbous head shape of the species.
-The species name albeola is from Latin albus, "white".
-The English name is a combination of buffalo and head, again referring to the head shape.
-This is most noticeable when the male puffs out the feathers on the head, thus greatly increasing the apparent size of the head.
+Taxonomy

+The bufflehead was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas albeola.
+Linnaeus based his account on the "little black and white duck" that had been described in 1747 by the English naturalist George Edwards in the second volume of his A Natural History of Uncommon Birds.
+Edwards examined a specimen from Newfoundland provided by the archivist George Holmes (archivist), the deputy Keeper of Records in the Tower of London.
+Linnaeus specified the type locality as America, but this has been restricted to Newfoundland following Edwards.
+The bufflehead is now placed with two goldeneye species in the genus Bucephala that was introduced in 1858 by the American naturalist Spencer Baird.
+The genus name is derived from Ancient Greek βουκέφαλος bouképhalos, 'bullheaded', from boûs 'bull', and kephalḗ, 'head', a reference to the oddly bulbous head shape of the species.
+The species name albeola is a diminutive of Latin albus meaning 'white'.

+The modern species is monotypic: no subspecies are recognised.
+The extinct subspecies Bucephala albeola fossilis from the Late Pleistocene of California was originally described as a distinct extinct species, but is now considered to belong within the Bufflehead.

 Description

 The bufflehead ranges from 32–40 cm long and weighs 270–550 g, with the drakes larger than the females.
 Averaging 35.5 cm and 370 g, it rivals the green-winged teal as the smallest American duck.
 The bufflehead has a wingspan of 21.6 in (55 cm).

 Adult males are striking black and white, with iridescent green and purple heads and a large white patch behind the eye.
 Females are grey-toned with a smaller white patch behind the eye and a light underside.